rhpds/pxe-rhdp-lab/docs/source/cli-based-labs/apache-cassandra-cli.rst

 .. code-block:: shell

   oc exec -it cqlsh -- cqlsh cassandra-0.cassandra.default.svc.cluster.local --cqlversion=3.4.4

+NOTE: If you receive a traceback error, the cassandra pod may not be ready yet.
+Wait a few seconds and try again.

 Create a keyspace with replication of 3 and insert some data: